Table of Contents

 There are plenty of good reasons why the effectiveness and demand for educational video content have been steadily growing over the past few years.
 The immediate delivery of value, and the accessibility of these types of videos, make them a valuable asset for anyone keen enough to understand how to implement them.

 All in all, eLearning video content can open a lot of paths for expansion and results that your overall video marketing strategy might be sorely lacking.
-And, judging by the numbers, 2021 might just the perfect time to do so!
+And judging by the numbers, 2023 might just be the perfect time to do so!